mvnmgrx/kiutils/README.md

 Parsing of the files is based on the S-Expression parser found in this library:
 [GitLab: KiCad Library utilities](https://gitlab.com/kicad/libraries/kicad-library-utils)

+## Prerequisites

+The following is required to use `kiutils`:
+- Python 3.10 or higher

 ## Structure
 The module features the following classes: